What Are Sinonasal Tumors?

 – Hemangioma (blood vessels)

-Symptoms for sinonasal tumors can vary; some patients have reported nasal obstruction, congestion, excessive discharge, headaches, pain, frequent nosebleeds, and some might not have any symptoms at all, also known as asymptomatic.
+Symptoms for sinonasal tumors can vary.
+Some patients have reported nasal obstruction, congestion, excessive discharge, headaches, pain, frequent nosebleeds.
+However, some patients might not have any symptoms at all.
+They are known as asymptomatic.

 Usually, a CT scan or an MRI will be ordered to check the location of the tumor and to see its scope.
 A biopsy will be needed to check if the tumor is benign or malignant.
 In some cases, a benign or malignant sinus tumors can be mistaken for nasal polyps, which is why it’s essential for the patient to seek a sinus and nasal specialist, rather than a general ENT surgeon.